BlackBladeDesign/NodeMaster/README.md

 ![Screenshot 2023-05-17 at 2 55 40 pm](https://github.com/BlackBladeDesign/NodeMaster---Blender-node-tree-automation-addon/assets/126746830/a475efe8-d9cc-4708-9dfd-d1b26b9e1d1a)

 ## Installation:
-- Download project as a .ZIP file via the green "<> Code" dropdown.
+- Download the project as a .ZIP file via the green "<> Code" dropdown.
 - In Blender, navigate to add-ons via Edit>Preferences>Addons.
 - Click install in the top right of the Preferences addon window, and select the downloaded .ZIP file.
 - Use the Checkbox once installed to enable or disable the addon.